 - Kid Detective: Tries to be one on Papelucho detective.

 - Ill Boy: The plot of Papelucho en la Clìnica is kickstarted when Papelucho befriends Casimiro, a Lonely Rich Kid who's about to be operated on.
-They switch places for a prank, then Papelucho is operated instead by mistake and Casimiro goes home to tell his dad about it.
+They switch places for a prank, then Papelucho is operated instead by mistake and a scared Casimiro goes home to tell his dad about it.
 And halfway through the book, Casimiro has a relapse in his illness and is operated for real.

 - Literary Agent Hypothesis: The premise of the books.
 Technically it's a spoiler of the first book, so...